ghi-electronics/Docs/hardware/ucm/standard.md

 ---
 ![UCM SOM](images/som_noborder.jpg)

-Our UCM Standard defines a consistent hardware and software interface for the most widely used microcontroller peripherals.
-Our Universal Compute Modules are based on the 200 pin SO-DIMM form factor.
+The UCM Standard defines a consistent hardware and software interface for the most widely used microcontroller peripherals.
+Universal Compute Modules are based on the 200 pin SO-DIMM form factor.
 They adhere to a standard pinout across models making it easy to change modules to adapt to the needs of your product.

 ## UCM Standard Peripherals*
 | Peripheral                                            | Up to Max |